MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 (square 5)
 {% endhighlight %}

 .
-All other language features are provided by the Pyramid Standard Library, which are Procedure and Variable definitions installed into the program's environment at startup.
+All other language features are provided by the __Pyramid Standard Library__, which are Procedure and Variable definitions installed into the program's environment at startup.

 ## Abstract Machine

-After parsing Pyramid, compile it to __Abstract Machine Code__.
+After Pyramid is parsed, it is compiled to __Abstract Machine Code__.

-I present examples of each syntax translated to abstract machine code.
+I'll show examples of each syntax translated to abstract machine code, before giving the full language.
 The compiler is documented in [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-35.html#%_sec_5.5).

 ### Variables